Working with schools and colleges

 Do you work with Key Stage 3, 4 or 5 students?
 Wondering how to encourage them into higher education?

 We can show your students the exciting opportunities that higher education offers and support you to guide them through the important decisions they need to make about their futures.

 Our recruitment and outreach team works with pupils of all ages throughout the UK.
 We work with Key Stage 5 students nationally to support them with their university decisions and UCAS applications.
 Locally, across Hampshire and the Isle of Wight, we work with Key Stage 3 and 4 pupils in selected schools to encourage progression to Higher Education.

-Our pre-16 activities are designed for young people from groups who are under-represented in higher education.
+Discover our pre-16 events and workshops, designed for young people from groups who are under-represented in higher education.